BabylonJS/OldDocumentationSite/content/How_To/Physics/Joints.md

 ```
 where the `jointData` object contains the properties for the joint.

-**Note 1** In the following examples the impulse force, as with all forces, in `Ammo.js` the contact point is given in the body's local coordinates and in `Cannon.js` and `Oimo.js` are given world space.

-**Note 2** `Ammo.js` for some as yet unexplained reason sometimes does not apply an impulse if triggered through a button.
+**Note** `Ammo.js` for some as yet unexplained reason sometimes does not apply an impulse if triggered through a button.
 To ensure triggering an added direct impulse with a smallish size (that does not overcome inertia) is applied after joint construction.
 It is hoped that this issue can be resolved in the future.

 ```javascript
 impostor.applyImpulse(impulseDirection.scale(0.01), contactLocalRefPoint);